grafana/grafana/docs/sources/visualizations/histogram-draft.md

 - The buckets are out of order because they are being ordered alphabetically rather than numerically (i.e. 10 is smaller than 2, since 1 is smaller than 2).
 - The cumulative nature of the histogram, as every bucket contains more elements than the previous.

-There is an option to change the **format** of the Prometheus data from `Time series` to `Heatmap`.
-This allows users to tell Grafana it is working with a histogram </em>and</em> they would like to sort the buckets and only show distinctive counts for each bucket.
+The option to change the **format** of the Prometheus data from `Time series` to `Heatmap` allows users to tell Grafana it is working with a histogram </em>and</em> they would like to sort the buckets to only show distinctive counts for each bucket.

-[comment]: <> (Do we like having two buckets sections?)

 # Buckets' distribution over time